 A range of ABRSM music theory classes are held each week.
 The classes cater for beginners, right up to Grade V. A small fee is charged for attending these groups.

-Showtime Singers welcomes all keen singers from Form III upwards.
-Rehearsals take place weekly during morning break each Friday.
+Showtime Singers welcomes all keen singers from Forms III, IV and V. Rehearsals take place weekly during morning break each Friday.